How’s this for a pair of health benefits: Calcium helps you build strong, healthy bones and may help you lose pesky belly fat at the same time!

 But here’s the thing: Getting enough calcium from your diet alone can be tough.
 The recommended total calcium intake for adults is 1000–1200 mg per day.
 But the average Western diet only provides approximately 500 mg of calcium daily.
 That’s why calcium supplements are a great way to reach your dietary allowance and help you reap those weight-loss benefits too — if you choose the right one.

-AlgaeCal Plus is a plant-based calcium supplement (all natural with no side effects) that provides all 12 of the other essential bone-supporting minerals.
+AlgaeCal Plus is a plant-based calcium supplement (all natural with no adverse side effects) that provides all 12 of the other essential bone-supporting minerals.
 Plus, it contains 720 mg of calcium per serving — which leaves enough room for adding plenty of calcium-rich foods to your diet.

 Traditional rock calcium supplements typically provide a large single dose of calcium on its own (or with vitamin D).
 This results in excessive calcium intake without the right balance of other nutrients to direct calcium into bone.
 AlgaeCal Plus provides 720 mg of calcium along with a naturally occurring trace mineral complex and added vitamins and minerals, which facilitate the absorption and direction of calcium.